LukeWinikates/angular-view-spec/README.md

 # Next:

-Demonstrate value of these tests with example based on behavior that emerges from composing directives

 Demonstrate dependency injection using the decorator service

 Discuss how testing angular apps can be easier with the test support